mlc-ai/web-llm/docs/user/basic_usage.rst

-Each of the model available WebLLM is registered as an instance of ``ModelRecord`` and can be accessed at `webllm.prebuiltAppConfig.model_list <https://github.com/mlc-ai/web-llm/blob/main/src/config.ts#L293>`__.
+Each of the model available WebLLM is registered as an instance of ``ModelRecord`` and can be accessed at `webllm.prebuiltAppConfig.model_list <https://github.com/mlc-ai/web-llm/blob/main/src/config.ts#L313>`__.

 Creating an MLCEngine
 ---------------------

 WebLLM APIs are exposed through the ``MLCEngine`` interface.
-You can create an ``MLCEngine`` instance and loading the model by calling the CreateMLCEngine() factory function.
+You can create an ``MLCEngine`` instance and load the model by calling the CreateMLCEngine() factory function.

-(Note that loading models requires downloading and it can take a significant amount of time for the very first run without caching previously.
+(Note that loading models requires downloading and it can take a significant amount of time for the very first run without previous caching.
 You should properly handle this asynchronous call.)

 ``MLCEngine`` can be instantiated in two ways:
 1. Using the factory function ``CreateMLCEngine``.